-Dark leafy greens also supply magnesium, which we learned was super important for Vitamin D absorption!
-Magnesium also is needed for bowel movement, good digestion, muscle function, bone health, relaxation and more.
+Dark leafy greens also supply super important for Vitamin D absorption!
+Magnesium also is needed for bowel movement, good digestion, muscle function, bone health, relaxation and more., which we learned was

 If you’re not getting four servings of greens per day (that’s 4 cups raw or 2 cups cooked), it might be worth adding some greens powder to your smoothies, soups or dressings.
 We figure we probably still need magnesium supplementation, so we use a spray on our skin and bath flakes like this.